tomjoht/tomjoht.github.io/_restapicourse/docapis_analyze_json.md

 }
 ```

-Just remember, objects are set off with curly braces and contain key-value pairs.
+Just remember, objects are set off with curly braces `{ }` and contain key-value pairs.
 Sometimes those values are arrays.
-Arrays are lists and are set off with square brackets.
+Arrays are lists and are set off with square brackets `[ ]`.

 {{tip}} It's important to understand the difference between objects and arrays because it determines how you access the data to pull out and display the information.
 More on that later.{{end}}

 ## Identify the objects and arrays in the weatherdata API response
+{{activity}}

-Look at the response from the weatherdata forecast API.
+Look at the response from the `weatherdata` endpoint of the weather API.

 * Where are the objects?
 * Where are the arrays?